-This VPN was inconsistent in my testing, and was unable to unblock any streaming platforms.
+This VPN was inconsistent in my testing, and I was blocked by several major streaming platforms.
 Currently, it’s only available on Android, iOS, and Windows.
 It’s by no means a terrible service; there are simply more reliable VPNs out there for a better price.

 Short on Time?
 Here Are My Key Findings